DannyZednickova/PC_setup_PsGui/README.md

 # Install_app_PsGui
-Install apps with Ps Gui on a new PCs
+Install apps with Ps Gui on a new PCs, just something for fun :)